תפריט ראשי עליון

 Data ocean sources

-The data ocean features data from sources such as: electronic medical records, diagnoses, surgeries, medical procedures, imaging scans, laboratory results, medications, vital signs, management information, operational information, financial data, etc.
+The extensive data ocean integrates information gathered from diverse platforms such as Chameleon, Namer, and Autolims.
+This dataset comprises structured information, encompassing electronic medical records, diagnoses, surgeries, medical procedures, laboratory results, medications, vital signs, pathological slides and reports, management information, operational details, financial data, and more.

 • Big data database